looker-open-source/embed-sdk/README.md

 ## Embedded Javascript Events

 Prior to the release of the Embed SDK, Looker exposed an API that utilized JavaScript `postMessage` events.
-This API is still available for customers who cannot or do not want to use the Embed SDK (note that using the Embed SDK is highly recommended as it provides additional functionality and is simpler to use).
+This API is still available for customers who cannot or do not want to use the Embed SDK (using the Embed SDK is highly recommended as it provides additional functionality and is simpler to use).
 An example application has been created to ensure that cookieless embed also works with JavaScript `postMessage` events.
 This example can be found [here](demo/message_example.ts).

 ## Additional Considerations